se-for-sci/se-for-sci.github.io/content/week02/advanced_steps.md

 $ git push --set-upstream origin master
 ```

-If you now look at the GitHub website, you can see all your hard work listed
+If you now look at the GitHub  website, you can see all your hard work
-there, including all the past history.
+listed there, including  all the past history.
+Note that  what we just
+did never occurs in practice.
+You  will always create an empty project
+on GitHub or  BitBucket first, and then clone it  to your computer and
+start editing files there.

 Let's now learn how to change a file in your local repository and push it to the
 remote repository.